illusoryTwin/quadruped-locomotion-rl/README.md

 # Quadruped Locomotion RL

+This repository includes reinforcement learning locomotion experiments for the Unitree Go2 robot and the deployment infrastructure required to test them in Mujoco simulator.

 Reinforcement learning for Unitree Go2 quadruped locomotion using Isaac Sim 5.1 and Isaac Lab 2.3.0.

 ## Project Structure